When to Use Audio Description on Your Content

 Static text alternatives

 For simpler videos without time-sensitive visuals (like lectures or ‘talking head’ videos), a written description may be a viable option.
-However, this may not be suitable for media with multiple speakers and/or dynamic visuals.
+However, this solution may not be suitable for media with multiple speakers and/or dynamic visuals.

 Can I create my own audio description?